At Texas Children's Hospital West Campus, our leadership team is focused on creating an environment that fosters family-centered care.

 Dr. Milewicz is board certified by the American Board of Surgery in Pediatric Surgery.

-Director of Support Services, Texas Children's Hospital West Campus
+Director of Business and Support Services, Texas Children's Hospital West Campus